CSU-WPT/game-dev-workshop/workshop-book/src/unity/input_config.md

 <br/>

-#### But, now we need to set up our code editors.
+#### But, first, we need to set up our code editors.

 - For Mac, we are gonna have to use [**Visual Studio Code**](./IDE_setup/VSCode_setup.md).
 - For Windows, you guys are free to choose between VS Code and [**Visual Studio**](./IDE_setup/Visual_Studio.md) (the purple one).

 #### For this tutorial, as a Mac user, I will use VS Code.
-But, you guys are free to use whatever is most convenient for you.
+But, feel free to use whatever is the most convenient.

 <br/>